 - be sure that your dog's required vaccinations are up to date for the health of all dogs on site; and

 - be sure that your dog is wearing a current license from the San Diego Humane Society.

-If you would like to establish a leash-free dog park in your area, or add amenities to the existing dog park in your area, please call the Park & Recreation Department's Park Planning and Development Division at 619-235-5200.
+If you would like to establish a leash-free dog park in your area, or add amenities to the existing dog park in your area, please contact us at Ask Parks.
 A public process may be implemented that will include input and evaluation from dog owners and community members.